 Due to the success of the insurance event we held in Chicago in May, TSG is partnering with Alfresco to take our presentation on the road.
 What better place than the “Insurance Capital of the World,” – Hartford, Connecticut!
 Regardless of industry, TSG has always found that our clients are most successful when they work together, and insurance is no exception.

 Modern Insurance Platforms for Claim Documentation will take place on the morning of Sept 28th at the Connecticut Convention Center, in Hartford, Connecticut.
-Compared to our first 15 years of our ECM practice when Life Sciences and other compliance applications like manufacturing and plant operations drove most of the innovation in the ECM space, we have been seeing an uptick in financial services over the last 5 years and particularly claims management for the Insurance industry.
+Compared to our first 15 years of our ECM practice, when Life Sciences and other compliance applications drove most of the innovation in the ECM space, we have been seeing an uptick in financial services over the last 5 years, particularly in claims management for the Insurance industry.
 Meet with peers from the area and see how TSG and Alfresco are modernizing the insurance industry through ECM.